Hitesh-09/Binod.exe_AMUHACKS4.0/README.md

-# 🎯 Quizzard — The Ultimate Quiz Challenge
+# 🎯 Binod.exe — Quizzard: The Ultimate Quiz Challenge (AMU Hacks 4.0)

 ![Quizzard Logo](./assets/Quizzard.png)

-Welcome to **Quizzard**, a fast-paced, web-based quiz game designed to test your knowledge across various subjects.
-Answer 5 random questions per round, beat the 10-second timer, and climb the leaderboard!
-It's fun, competitive, and visually engaging — perfect for casual players and trivia lovers alike.
+Welcome to **Quizzard**, submitted as `Binod.exe` for **AMU Hacks 4.0** — a fast-paced, web-based quiz game that tests your knowledge across various subjects.
+Answer 5 random questions per round, beat the 10-second timer, and top the leaderboard!
+Fun, competitive, and visually polished — made for trivia fans and casual players alike.

 ---